IBM/MLOps-CPD/README.md

 This documentation describes IBM's MLOps flow implemented using services in IBM's Cloud Pak for Data stack.
 It therefore describes IBM's narrative of MLOps.
 This asset is specifically created to enable the **rapid and effortless creation of end-to-end machine learning workflows**, while simultaneously exhibiting the strengths of the products found in our Cloud Pak for Data stack.

-We understand that each organization is unique, and may therefore have unique ML use cases that require solutions that are equally as unique.
-That is why - alongside simplicity - we've placed a strong emphasis on modularity.
+We understand that organizations may come with unique ML use cases, which is why - alongside simplicity - we've placed a strong emphasis on modularity.
 Our solution provides a full fundamental workflow documentation, and comes with plug-and-play integration for custom-built models (PyTorch, Tensorflow, Keras...) and CI tests.
 Additionally, our project is built using Watson Pipelines, which offers extensive drag-and-drop modularity, providing you with the flexibility and customization options you need to create tailored ML solutions that perfectly fit your organization's unique requirements.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/77606025/205662631-97bb8875-c799-4fd9-9bb0-71c4b0e0be12.png" width="750">